 - You get a separate merchant wallet with a Php 500k limit.

 Unfortunately, the services listed above are the only ones currently with commissions.

-What services can I provide as a GCash Partner Outlet?
+What services can I provide as a GCash Pera Outlet?

 Currently here is the list of services you can provide: